 Tag: edible seaweed

-No, I’m not gluten-free, though this recipe for Dulse Seaweed Soda Bread is delicious and was more popular than the normal bread I baked for an event, so I thought I’d share it here.
+This recipe for Dulse Seaweed Soda Bread is delicious and was more popular than the normal, wheat-based bread I baked for a seaweed foraging course, so I thought I’d share it with you here.
 The basis of this recipe came from my sister (the gluten-free bit), and the rest came from Prannie Rhatigan’s book; Irish Seaweed Kitchen.
 Prannie’s book made me feel normal – she adds seaweed to everything!

 Here in Cornwall, three-cornered leek (allium triquetrium) is often called wild garlic.
 I don’t have a problem with that.
 I enjoy local names, to me, I associate it with locals taking ownership of the plants, land and so-called weeds surrounding them and I see that […]

 Part of the fun of foraging for me is coming home with a wonderful choice of unusual ingredients to cook and create with, or drying them to use another day.
 In my kitchen pretty much anything goes, of course there have been disasters along the way, though I’ve also had some pretty successful surprises.

 Foraging also gives me the benefits of broadening my nutrition through a wide range of foods.
 It’s impossible for me to know everything that my body needs (or would take a lot of expensive analysis), though I do know that by including different seasonal plants and seaweeds I’m more likely to be feeding myself micro-nutrients that would be easy to miss.

 For example, we all know that life provides a myriad of stresses and that good nutrition helps to counter the effects of and helps to reduce stress.
 Though did you know that in particular, seaweed provides up to 56 different essential minerals and trace elements for the human body.
 Wow.